DaneshSelwal/Classification_Uncertainty_Quantification_Analysis/Classification/dapm/dapm_readme.md

     z        = Sampling()([z_mu, z_logvar])
     return keras.Model(inp, [z_mu, z_logvar, z])
 ```

 **What this does:** Two-hidden-layer MLP outputting posterior mean, log-variance, and a reparameterised sample.

-**Why:** All three outputs are returned so the training loop can use $z_\mu$ for classifier guidance (lower variance) while using the stochastic $z$ for reconstruction and adversarial losses.
+**Why:** All three outputs are returned so the training loop can use `z_μ` for classifier guidance (lower variance) while using the stochastic `z` for reconstruction and adversarial losses.

 ### 4.3 Diffusion Model Builder